 - Physical geography, related to sustainability and/or environmental issues in the tropics

 Successful candidates are expected to teach 240 contact hours per academic year.
 The Department recognises that teaching has various guises and is not limited to the classroom.
 Other duties associated with the post include supervision of honours students and graduate students, and administrative service.
 While this is primarily a teaching-focused position, research (both pedagogic and disciplinary) is also encouraged.
 The anticipated start date is 1 July 2022 or as soon as possible thereafter, prior to the beginning of the new academic year commencing in August 2022.
 The appointment is for a period of three years, with the possibility of extension subject to performance review.
-NUS has a clear promotion pathway, including to Associate Professor and Professor on the educator track.
+NUS has a clear promotion pathway, including to Associate Professor (Educator Track) and Professor (Educator Track).

 Criteria for appointment: